khulnasoft/BugVault/docs/user/TUTORIAL.md

 ```

-#### Fetch using flaw comment OSIDB-internal UUID
+#### Fetch using flaw comment BUGVAULT-internal UUID

-OSIDB creates a unique uuid for each FlawComment.
-This is **not** portable across OSIDB instances.
+BUGVAULT creates a unique uuid for each FlawComment.
+This is **not** portable across BUGVAULT instances.

 With cURL